sunnyloooooo/social-fi/README.md

   - `forge script script/Spider.s.sol:SpiderDeployScript --broadcast --verify -vvvv`

 ## Testing
+- UUPSProxy
+  - Initialize
+  - Upgrade
+### profile
+- ProfileCreatorWhitelist
+  - profileCreatorWhitelist
+  - notOperator ProfileCreatorWhitelist
+- ProfileCreation
+  - createProfileWithHandleOver
+  - createProfileWithHandleEmpty
+  - createProfileWithHandleContainCapital
+  - createProfileWithHandleContainInvalid
+  - createProfileWithImageUriInvalidLength
+  - createProfileWithNotWhitelisted
+  - createProfileWithExpectedId
+  - createProfileWithExpectedNft
+  - createProfileWithHandleContainSpecific
+  - createProfileWithHandleDuplicateFail
+  - createProfileForOther
 - TODO

 ## Usage
 - Using the Project: Users can interact with the Spider Protocol by creating profiles, publishing content, and commenting on posts.
 This can be done through interacting with the provided smart contract functions or using a user interface connected to the protocol.

-## Scoring Criteria
-- Completeness:
-- Difficulty of Smart Contract Implementation:
-- Novelty and Creativity:
-- Application of Additional Knowledge and Learning Resources:
-- Level of Effort:

-## Suggestions
-- Prioritize Contract Implementation:
-- Minimize Frontend/Backend Development Costs:
-- Apply Knowledge Learned in Class:
-- Ideal Implementation:
-- Comprehensive Testing:
-- Avoid Contract Vulnerabilities:
-- Utilize Mentor's Resources:
-- Incremental Commits: